fpestelato/route-challange/README.md

 # route-challange

 This project have objective to test the MERN (MongoDB, Express.js, React.js, Node.js) stack skills and also good pratices.
 The user could is able to search an address and it geo location provided by <a href="https://developers.google.com/maps/documentation/geocoding/overview?hl=pt-br">Google GeoCode API</a> and register deliveries.
-Using the <a href=">React-Leaflet</a> to present interactive maps showing the deliveries.
+Using the React-Leaflet to present interactive maps showing the deliveries.

 The database collections is currently online at a free cluster in MongoDB Atlas.